Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 **`renderOnce` instead will render something to the terminal and immediately quit**.
 Only the first frame will be displayed so don't use this with components that have internal state that will change.

-Practically speaking `renderOnce` can be thought of as a pure function that given certain parameters will always output the same thing to the terminal.
+Practically speaking `renderOnce` should be used for stateless components only.
 It allows us to reuse the React components we've created for their UI, but without the reactive part of React.
 As an example, banners are being rendered with `renderOnce`.

 ## Adding a new component